Illinois voter registration guide

 Illinois voter registration deadlines

-- Online: 16 days before Election Day
+- Register to vote (by mail): Postmarked 28 days before Election Day

 Illinois voter registration rules